PetitCoinCoin/advent-of-code/2019/comments.md

 Since I'll soon start a new job mainly using javascript, I thought I would do this year in js.
 Lezgooo.

-After day 1 & 2 it's funny to see how I would have solved this in not time in python, and how I suffer with simple tasks in js!
+After day 1 & 2 it's funny to see how I would have solved this in no time in python, and how I suffer with simple tasks in js!